felix-exon/DesktopAppLink/README.md

 ### [Arguments]:
 There are 2 types of arguments:
 - static args (passed to the protocol upon creation)
-- arguments that are passed with the protocol when invoking
+- arguments that are passed with the protocol when invoking (via webbrowser)

 #### [Static Arguments]:
 Static args are store in the registry of windows next to your protocol.
 The can only be changed using regedit.